Updated August 2021

 The options for reporting above are not mutually exclusive, and an individual may pursue one option but not another.
 An individual may obtain the services of a confidential resource and decide at that time or a later time to report to the university.
 An individual may report to the university and also make a report to law enforcement, or may make a report to only the university or only to law enforcement.

-Any person assigned a role pursuant to this procedural document may delegate their authority, or the Associate Provost for Equity and Diversity and Title IX Coordinator may require reassignment of such authority, to another appropriate person to avoid bias or conflicts of interest, or in other circumstances, as deemed necessary.
+Any person assigned a role pursuant to this procedural document may delegate their authority, or the Title IX Coordinator and Equity and Diversity Officer may require reassignment of such authority, to another appropriate person to avoid bias or conflicts of interest, or in other circumstances, as deemed necessary.
 In addition, to the extent permitted by applicable law (including Title IX and New York Education Law Article 129-B), appropriately trained personnel other than the Title IX Coordinator may oversee cases for reasons including, but not limited to, the need to facilitate efficient and timely administration of such cases.
 The university may also utilize appropriately trained external individuals for any role under this process as it may deem necessary or appropriate.

 In addition to terms defined elsewhere in this procedural document, the following terms have the meanings set forth below:

 - The term Complainant refers to the person who allegedly experienced conduct in violation of university policy.
-In some cases, the Associate Provost for Equity and Diversity and Title IX Coordinator may initiate the investigation and adjudication process pursuant to this procedural document.
-In that instance, the Associate Provost for Equity and Diversity and Title IX Coordinator is not the “Complainant”; the Complainant remains the person who allegedly experienced the misconduct.
+In some cases, the Title IX Coordinator and Equity and Diversity Officer may initiate the investigation and adjudication process pursuant to this procedural document.
+In that instance, the Title IX Coordinator and Equity and Diversity Officer is not the “Complainant”; the Complainant remains the person who allegedly experienced the misconduct.

 - The term Reporting Individual refers to a person who reports alleged misconduct.
 This may or may not be the same as the Complainant, and may be a witness, a bystander, or someone else with information about the alleged misconduct.